christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 ### Situation candidate shape (conceptual)

 Each emitted situation candidate should include:
-- `occurrenceId` (stable identity across reloads)
+- `occurranceKey` (stable identity across reloads)
 - `subject` (the mutatable thing handed to `action`)
 - any additional fields are optional and may be passed through as promise context

-If `occurrenceId` or `subject` is missing or nil, PromiseKeeper warns and drops the situation candidate.
+If `occurranceKey` or `subject` is missing or nil, PromiseKeeper warns and drops the situation candidate.

 ---